 How to Name Your Tax Office

 Selecting the name of your new tax office can seem a little overwhelming but it does’t need to be so complicated.
 Many, if not most, franchises require you to use that name.
-After all, you are essentially buying the goodwill that accompanies that name.
+After all, you are essentially buying the goodwill that accompanies that tax service name.
 However, if you are a Federal Direct partner or another tax professional starting your business, you get to name your business whatever you want and work on building your own goodwill.

 There are a few general categories of business name styles and of those, there is one that generally revolves around refund anticipation or implied guarantees.
 For example, “Max Tax Refunds” or “Fast Tax Service” would fall into those categories, indicating the size of the refunds, being maximum, or indicating the time frame around which you will receive your refund.

 Another category of tax business names would be the personal business names.
-Naming your business after yourself clearly indicates who is responsible for this business and what you are offering.
+Naming your business or consulting company after yourself clearly indicates who is responsible for this business and what you are offering.
 “Smith’s Tax Service” or “Williamson Tax & Accounting” are good examples of tax business names in this category.
 If you offer additional services, you might add some variation such as “River’s Tax Services & Representation.”

 One category that I see frequently is a tax business owner who names the business using their initials.
 This method makes one clear indication of their offering.
 “JB Tax Services” would be an example this naming style.
 While we may not know who “JB” is, we can presume to guess that they offer tax services.